 In this blog, our travel experts cover the best diving sites accessible in Mexico's western coast!

-If you are looking for the best scuba in Mexico, make sure to book some water time at a couple of Cabo San Lucas dive sites.
-The establishment of Los Cabos Wildlife Protection Area around 1973 has helped keep the western coast of Mexico clean, vibrant, and brimming with flora and fauna.
+From Puerto Vallarta to Cabo San Lucas you will find some of the best dive sites in the World.
+If you are looking for the best scuba diving in Mexico, make sure to book some water time at a couple of Cabo San Lucas dive sites.
+The establishment of the Los Cabos Wildlife Protection Area around 1973 has helped keep the western coast of Mexico clean, vibrant, and brimming with flora and fauna.

 From the tip of the peninsula where sea and ocean meet, to the North Wall at the beginning of the bay, Cabo San Lucas scuba diving sites are some of the best you will experience.

 Land's End at Cabo San Lucas